-It’s an exciting update (particularly for those dealing with problems on iOS 13.2.3) and one that many iPhone users have their eye on as we push toward the end of the year.
+It’s an exciting update (particularly for those dealing with problems on iOS 13.3) and one that many iPhone users have their eye on as we push into 2020.

-Apple hasn’t confirmed an iOS 13.3 release date, but we expect it to arrive sometime in late 2019.
-And there’s even a chance it arrives this week.
+Apple hasn’t confirmed an iOS 13.3.1 release date, but there’s a good chance it arrives in early 2020.

-With the iOS 13.3 release date firmly on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the update’s arrival.
+With the iOS 13.3.1 release date on the horizon, it’s a great time to start preparing yourself, and your iPhone, for the update’s arrival.

-In this guide we’ll outline some tips and tricks that could come in handy as we close in on the next major iOS 13 update for your iPhone.
+In this guide we’ll outline some tips and tricks that could come in handy as we close in on the next iOS 13 update for the iPhone.

-iOS 13.3 will probably require a nice chunk of space on your phone's internal storage.
+iOS 13.3.1 will require space on your phone's internal storage.
 If you don't have enough, iOS will temporarily remove some downloadable parts of apps installed on your device.
 Occasionally, this still isn't enough and you'll be forced to manually delete files.

 If you're running low on storage, use this time to do some cleanup.
 Go into your iPhone's storage and delete the files (photos, apps, etc) you don't need anymore.